CANCELED: Teaching Peace in the 21st Century: 12th Annual Summer Institute for Faculty

 - collaborate with teams of faculty on course development while benefiting from the ideas and expertise of others in the field

-The University of Notre Dame's Kroc Institute, a leading center for interdisciplinary peace research and peace studies education, holds a commitment to the strengthening of peace studies programs, and the training of those who teach—or wish to teach—in this field.
+The University of Notre Dame's Kroc Institute, a leading center for interdisciplinary peace research and peace studies education, is committed to the strengthening of peace studies programs and the training of those who teach—or wish to teach—in this field.

 Director and Staff

 The Summer Institute is directed by George A. Lopez, an internationally-recognized authority on peace studies program development, former Vice President of USIP and The Rev. Theodore M. Hesburgh, C.S.C., Professor Emeritus of Peace Studies at Notre Dame.
 The Summer Institute is staffed by a dozen faculty and staff from the Kroc Institute.

 The Institute begins in the late afternoon on Monday, June 8, and ends at noon on Friday, June 12.
 Mornings will feature plenary sessions and workshops on critical themes in the field and program development.
 Afternoon sessions will allow participants to work with their respective teams on campus plans.